 A key principle in FiOP is collaborative working.
 As the organisation is very small, we put great importance on working in partnership with individuals and organisations that bring expertise and knowledge to the work we undertake.
-That means that we can extend our capacity without expanding the core organisation.
-We value the mutual benefit of partnership working which encompasses both faith and secular needs.
+This means that we can extend our capacity, experience and expertise without greatly expanding the core organisation.
+We value the mutual benefit of partnership-working which encompasses both faith and secular needs.

 We work extensively with faith communities to consider the impact and challenges posed by an increasing older population.
 Our aim is to build confidence in those that minister and provide pastoral care about issues around dementia and other long- term conditions so that they can adjust their care and support.
 This also takes into consideration different ways of worshipping and involving older people in the life of the faith community.